dorbsz/filebeat-tomcat-hippo/README.md

     }
 }

+List of valid timezones can be found here: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

-Also change your /module/tomcat/hippo-XXX/manifest.yml to reflect your environment
+Also make sure to change your /module/tomcat/hippo-XXX/manifest.yml to reflect your environment